 4. English expressions and idioms—These are common expressions that make no sense literally (There’s a frog in my throat.).
 If there are ESL students in the class, a really fun and helpful activity involves all students drawing a different picture of the literal meaning of an idiom, and then explaining to the class what it really means.
 This is also helpful to Learning Support students as well as ESL students.
 Some dictionaries include lists of idioms to help the teacher locate common idioms.

 5. Easy Math—Math transcends language.
 Using lower level workbooks can actually make learning vocabulary easier.
-Most primary math workbooks include many pictures.
+Most primary math workbooks include many pictures and simple word problems.

 6. Repeat Directions—Check for puzzled facial expressions.
 Repeat directions exactly, and then, if still not understood, restate using different words.
 Be proactive on words which you suspect might cause a problem.
 Ask students to provide the meaning of these words.